Chapeaugraphy

 Chapeaugraphy, occasionally anglicised to chapography, is a novelty act and a busking trick in which a ring-shaped piece of felt is manipulated to look like various types of hats.
+It would often be performed as a quick-change act.

 The act originated in 1618 with Parisian street performer Tabarin, the most famous of the charlatans who combined a French version of commedia dell'arte with a quack medicine show.
+He described his felt hat as "true raw material, indifferent to all forms".